I consider Solitude my home hill.

 Great Snow Quality: Only beaten in this category by Alta and Snowbird.
 The upside is the comparatively small number of skiers, which means that you can find powder stashed longer than the Park City and Little Cottonwood ski areas.

-Easy To Get To: Not only a short drive from SLC airport, but you’re unlikely to have road closures (like that other Cottonwood Canyon), and once at the resort you can park practically at the lifts.
+Easy Access: Not only a short drive from SLC airport, but you’re unlikely to have road closures (like that other Cottonwood Canyon), and once at the resort you can park practically at the lifts.